kodecocodes/i9t/app-thinning/app-thinning.markdown

 ### Resource Thinning with Asset Catalogs

-Selectively grooming your app for assets takes a tiny bit more work (but not much!).
+Selectively grooming your app for assets takes a tiny bit more work than doing nothing (but not much!).

 Build & Archive app, check out IPA size App Slicing [Theory, Instruction]